akv3sic/MAUI-store-app/README.md

 ## Copyright and License

-Copyright © 2023 A. Kvesić, J. Matković, and [Faculty of Mechanical Engineering, Computing and Electrical Engineering, University of Mostar](https://fsre.sum.ba).
+Copyright © 2023 A. Kvesić, J. Matković, [Faculty of Mechanical Engineering, Computing and Electrical Engineering, University of Mostar](https://fsre.sum.ba) and contributors.
 All rights reserved.

 Licensed under the [MIT License](https://opensource.org/licenses/MIT).